AnyWho Opt Out: How to Remove Your Info from AnyWho.com

 What is AnyWho?

-AnyWho is billed as a “people search” site that allows anyone to search for the name of someone they meet online or in person.
+AnyWho is billed as a “people search” site and data broker that allows anyone to search for the name of someone they meet online or in person.

 The AnyWho website states: